feliche93/felixvemmer/felixvemmer_crew/README.md

 ## Support

 For support, questions, or feedback regarding the MdxBlogpostCrew Crew or crewAI.

 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Joing our Discord](https://discord.com/invite/X4JWnZnxPb)
 - [Chat wtih our docs](https://chatg.pt/DWjSBZn)

-Let's create wonders together with the power and simplicity of crewAI.